ricardohsilva/free-agent__ngrx-weather/README.md

     );
 ```

-The Reducer `getLocationsEnd` will be triggered and consequently a new state will be set, with the searched cities.
+The Reducer `getLocationsEnd` will be triggered and consequently, a new state will be set, with the searched cities.

 ```typescript
     on(LocationActions.getLocationsEnd, (state, action) => {